 An LMS with a customizable design allows you to control how your interface looks and feels from a learner’s POV.
 Nearly every LMS will allow you to play around with logos and colors; however, some will give you complete control over every aspect of the learning interface, including the home screen, events page, login screen, profile page and more.

-With complete customization control, you can design your academy in a way that aligns with every brand touchpoint, including your website so that your customers, workforce or partners get a seamless learning experience.
+With complete customization control, you can design your academy in a way that aligns with every brand touchpoint, including your website so that your customers get a seamless learning experience.

 Between the rise of remote work, the "on-the-go" lifestyle and the gig economy, your customers, workforce or partners will access some — or all — of your content on their smartphones.
 Learning must be optimized for these screens so that people can easily consume content whenever and wherever they are.